Memory Management

 Using <NodeBuffer> or <TypeBuffer>

-In Scenome Scripting Language it is recommended to use <NodeBuffer> or <TypeBuffer> objects to form collections of <Node> objects and objects derived from <Type> ( such as <Image> ). <NodeBuffer> and <TypeBuffer> have features designed to prevent frequent memory allocations and deallocations, and it is important to understand what this means for memory management.
+In Simdify Scripting Language it is recommended to use <NodeBuffer> or <TypeBuffer> objects to form collections of <Node> objects and objects derived from <Type> ( such as <Image> ). <NodeBuffer> and <TypeBuffer> have features designed to prevent frequent memory allocations and deallocations, and it is important to understand what this means for memory management.

 <TypeBuffer> objects can store collections of pointers to objects derived from <Type>.
 In practice, this includes many, but not all API objects.
 You can use <TypeBuffer> to store <Node> objects, but you should prefer <NodeBuffer> for this purpose.